 TRIBULUS Overview Information

 Tribulus is a plant that produces fruit covered with spines.
 Rumor has it that tribulus is also known as puncture vine because the spines are so sharp they can flatten bicycle tires.
-People use the fruit, leaf, and root as medicine for wide-ranging complaints.
+People use the fruit, leaf, and root as medicine.

 How does it work?

-Tribulus has chemicals that might increase some hormones in animals.
+Tribulus has chemicals that might increase levels of some hormones.
 However, it doesn't appear to increase male hormones (testosterone) in humans.

 Possibly Ineffective for:

 - Enhancing athletic performance.
-Taking tribulus by mouth, alone or in combination with other herbs and supplements such as androstenedione, doesn't seem to enhance body composition or exercise performance in athletes.
+Taking tribulus by mouth, alone or with other herbs and supplements, doesn't seem to enhance body composition or exercise performance in athletes.

-- Chest pain (angina).
-Developing research suggests a tribulus extract taken by mouth might reduce symptoms of angina.
+- Chest pain (angina pectoris).
+Early research shows that taking tribulus extract by mouth might reduce symptoms of angina.

 - Eczema (atopic dermatitis).
-Tribulus taken by mouth in combination with 9 other herbs (Zemaphyte) might reduce redness and skin outbreaks in adults and children with a certain type of eczema called nonexudative atopic eczema.
-However, other research shows no effect.
+Taking tribulus by mouth in combination with 9 other herbs might reduce redness and skin outbreaks in adults and children with a certain type of eczema.
+However, some research shows no benefit.

 - "Tired blood" (anemia).